xiyanjoy/FlashMLA/README.md

 python tests/test_flash_mla_prefill.py
 ```

-It achieves up to 640 TFlops in forward computation on H800 SXM5, CUDA 12.8.
+It achieves up to 640 TFlops in forward computation on H800 SXM5, CUDA 12.8, and achieves up to 1450 TFlops on B200, CUDA 12.9.

 ## Requirements